Andrea Dupé

-Andrea Charles Dupé Sebe (born 12 July 2008) is a French F4 racing driver from Paris.
-He lives in Milan, Italy and currently competes in the 2025 Italian F4 Championship for Prema Racing.
-He is the vice-champion of the Italian ACI Karting Championship 2023 in the OK category.
+Andrea Charles Dupé Sebe (born 12 July 2008) is a French racing driver who last competed in the Formula Regional European Championship with Van Amersfoort Racing.

+Dupé is the vice-champion of the Italian ACI Karting Championship 2023 in the OK category.

 Career

 Karting (2022–2024)

 Dupé began his motorsport career at the age of eleven, competing in national and international karting events.

-He officially started competing in 2022 in the OK-Junior category with the Sodi Factory Team managed by Jean-Philippe Guignet At the CIK-FIA European Championship in Franciacorta, he qualified third.
+Dupé officially started competing in 2022 in the OK-Junior category with the Sodi Factory Team managed by Jean-Philippe Guignet At the CIK-FIA European Championship in Franciacorta, he qualified third.
 He later repeated this performance at the CIK-FIA World Championship in Sarno.